Jackson, Queensland: Facilities

 The Jackson Branch Library is situated in Edward Street.
-It is operated by the Maranoa Regional Council through the Rural Libraries Queensland service provided by the State Library of Queensland. it also provides a High Speed ISDN Internet Connection to Brisbane (powered through the National Broadband Network).
+It is operated by the Maranoa Regional Council through the Rural Libraries Queensland service provided by the State Library of Queensland.

 Education

 There are no schools in Jackson.
-The nearest government primary schools are in Dulacca and Yuleba.
-The nearest government secondary school is in Wallumbilla, but that school only provides education to Year 10.
-For Years 11 and 12, the nearest government secondary schools are in Miles and Roma.
+The nearest government primary school is Dulacca State School in neighbouring Dulacca to the east.
+The nearest government secondary school is Wallumbilla State School (to Year 10) in Wallumbilla to the west.
+There are no local schools providing education to Year 12; the alternatives are distance education and boarding school.